* This is the Professional Version. *

 GU cancers cause abdominal pain, a palpable abdominal mass, difficulty urinating, and hematuria.

 Extremity cancers appear as firm, indiscrete masses anywhere on the arms or legs.
-Metastases occur frequently, especially in the lungs, bone marrow, and lymph nodes, and usually do not cause symptoms.
+Regional lymph node spread occurs frequently, and metastases in the lungs, bone marrow, and lymph nodes can occur and usually do not cause symptoms.

 Prognosis is based on

-Combinations of these prognostic factors place children at low, intermediate, or high risk.
+Combinations of these prognostic factors place children in a low-risk, intermediate-risk, or high-risk category.
+A complex risk stratification system exists based on two staging systems (see the National Cancer Institute's stage information for rhabdomyosarcoma ).
 Treatment intensifies with each risk category, and overall survival ranges from > 90% in children with low-risk disease to < 50% in children with high-risk disease.

 Children in all risk categories are treated with chemotherapy; the most commonly used drugs are vincristine, actinomycin D, cyclophosphamide, doxorubicin, ifosfamide, and etoposide.
-Topotecan and irinotecan are newer drugs that have activity against this cancer; they are being investigated in some frontline treatment regimens.
+Topotecan and irinotecan are newer drugs that have activity against this cancer.

-Radiation therapy is generally reserved for children with residual cancer after surgery and for children with intermediate-risk or high-risk disease.
+Radiation therapy is generally reserved for children with residual bulk disease or microscopic residual tumor after surgery and for children with intermediate-risk or high-risk disease.

 * This is a professional Version *